 Types of Credit Cards

 Among the most common incentives offered to credit card holders is a rewards program.
 Typically, rewards cards give their cardholders the opportunity to rewards based on their usage of the card.
 For example, a card may offer 1% cash back or 1 point per dollar spent on purchases made with the card.
 In addition, rewards cards may offer higher reward rates for specified categories, such as travel or groceries.
 These category-specific rewards typically range from 2-5 percent cash back, but can be even higher in some cases.
-For more on rewards cards or tips on how to maximize your earnings from reward categories, see the ‘Related Topics’ below.
+If you are in the market for a new credit card, check out our card comparison tool to compare cards by reward rate.

 However, it is not always possible to avoid paying interest.
 Therefore, it is good to be familiar with the various interest rates a card can have, including: